sigij5/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+Closure is used within the return function of the personalDice function.  the console.log pulls the name variable from the parent function's parameters, without having the name defined within the return function's brackets.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+The name value of dansRoll, as well as the string, is always the same.
+While the newRoll value can changes.

 c.
 What is the lexical scope of `newRoll`?

+newRoll has a scope that can reach to the outer function of personalDice for variables.

 ### Task 3 - Stretch Goals